jacekturek/fuzyecon/README.md

 * Thank you.

-The knowledge about the subject mathematical economics:
+The knowledge for the economics:

 https://www.ksiegarnia.beck.pl/3934-ekonomia-matematyczna-materialy-do-cwiczen-joanna-gorka